nazunalika/linux-guide-and-hints/source/el/freeipa.rst

 CA Related Certificates Stuck
 +++++++++++++++++++++++++++++

 Like with the IPA httpd certificates, I noticed at least 4 certificates stuck because a PIN was missing.
 Turns out that it's actually easy to modify the tracking request and fix the issue entirely.
 Below is my example doing this on the auditSigningCert.
-This seems to only occur on CentOS 8.
+This seems to only occur on Enterprise Linux 8.

 .. code-block:: shell